bluzky/raga/README.md

 ### Managing Documents

 1. Add documents through the `/documents/new` page
-2. Each document will be chunked and embedded automatically
+2. Each document will be chunked and embedded using Ollama locally
 3. You can view, edit, or delete documents from the document list

 ### Querying Documents